cyberofficial/Gaijin-Creators-Extension/README.md

 ![Extension Banner](IMAGE_URL)

+### Known Issues
+* The store page had extra protections enabled, if you encounter problems like cloudflare freezing or not working, disable extension, refresh page, then reneable then refresh again.

 Gaijin Content Creators Dropdown is a browser extension for Google Chrome, Firefox, Microsoft Edge, and Opera that adds a Content Creators dropdown to the Gaijin Store page.
 It allows users to support their favorite content creators directly from the store page.

 ## Code Quality: